pnieves2019/MAELAS/Examples/VASP/mode_3/Fe_bcc/Step_by_step/README.md

 ----------------------------------------------------------
-Step5a: derivation isotropic magnetoelastic constants (-mode 3)
+Step5a: derivation isotropic magnetoelastic constants (-mode 3) including only isotropic magnetic interactions
 ----------------------------------------------------------

 In the folder Step5a_derivation_magnetoelastic_constants we show an example on how